Foxylj/EE538_Project_TrojanMap/README.md

 **DijKstra**

 First one is DijKstra, we use a priority_queue to store the nodes which are waiting to process.
 Its elements are the pairs that include distance and ID, sort by distance from smallest to largest.
 When the operation is empty, we do following operations:

 1.Pop the top element of queue and pass its value into "loc_id".

 2.Check if loc_id is equal to the target location's ID.
 If so, break out of the loop.
 Otherwise, continue with the following steps.

 3.Traversal the neighboring nodes of the current node in loc_id.
 Calculate the distance from the current node to the neighbor node plus the distance of the current node and input it in the "update_dist".

 4.Check if the "update_dist" is less than current distance of neighbor node "i", if it dose, we update the current distance of neighbor node(node_dist[i]) with "update_dist", and set the current node with prev node of neighbor node(P[i] = loc_id).
 Then, we add the neighbor node into the queue.

 After these operations, we add the target location's ID into the vector path.

 Starting from the target location, backtrack the shortest path using the P hashmap.
 Add the ID of each node passed along the way to the path vector until the starting location is reached.
 Reverse the path vector to display it in the correct order from the starting location to the target location.

 **Bellman_Ford**

 In Bellman_Ford function, we traversal map data to find the start location and set the it with distance 0, then add it into the vector "current node".

 When "current node" is not empty and loop variable "round" is less than 5, we do following operations:

 1.Traversal every nodes "curr_id" in the "curr_node"

 2.Traversal "curr_id"'s neighbor nodes "next_id".
 Process every "next_id", calculate the distance between "next_id" and "curr_id", and plus with the current distance("node_dist[curr_id] + CalculateDistance(curr_id, next_id)").
 This is named as "update_dist".

 3.if "update_dist" is less than the distance from "next_id"("node_dist[next_id]"), we will update the neighbor node's distance as "update_dist", and set current node with the prev node of neighbor node.
 Then we add the neighbor node into the vector "next_node".
 If u is equal with next_id, then we set "dest_curr" with "update_dist".

 If "dest_curr" is not equal with Infinity, then we check if "dest_curr" is equal with "dest_prev", if it is equal, we do more five loops to check if there is any other better results.
 If not, we set round with 0, and set "dest_prev" with "dest_curr".

 We set the "current _node" with "next_node", and then clear "next_node".

+The we add the target location's ID into the path vector.
+Tracing back the shortest path from the target node by using the P hash map.
+While P[u] is not empty, set P[u] to u and add it to the path vector.

+Since the order of nodes in path is from the target location to the starting location.
+We need do reverse operation to the path elements.

+Finally, we get the shortest path from result.
 ____________________________________________________________________________________
 Given 2 locations A and B, find the best route from A to B. The distance between 2 points is the euclidean distance using latitude and longitude.
 You should use both Dijkstra algorithm and Bellman-Ford algorithm.
 Compare the time for the different methods.
 Show the routes on the map.
 If there is no path, please return empty vector.